dclnbrght/web/content-software/fullstack-software-engineers-in-the-ai-era.md

 ## It certainly wasn’t perfect

 This way of working has its pros and cons.
 On the plus side, it was really interesting to learn about and use a wide variety of technologies.
-I got to know these business domains to a deep level, and without the friction of communication across teams, things could move fast.
+I also got to learn about the business domains to a deep level, and without the friction of communication across teams, things could move fast.
 If the customer reported an issue I knew exactly where to look, how to investigate it, often implementing a fix and deploying it before the end of the day.
 There were several of us who worked this way as the company was growing.

 On the negative side, I was on the hook for that customer and I was a single point of knowledge for the products / features that I implemented.
 Transferring that deep knowledge to someone else (even to cover holidays) was a challenge, as everyone else had their own projects keeping them busy.